A guide to Hong Kong's Victoria Peak

 Hong Kong's famous Peak Tram.

-On a clear day, the steep route to the top can be pleasant, however it's best to plan ahead.

 The line at the entrance (the Garden Road Peak Tram Lower Terminus) is known to wrap around the corner, offering no shade on hot days.
 If you're set on taking the ride, we recommend getting there early -- before 10 a.m.

 Line too long?
 A taxi ride rewards with excellent views as it winds around the mountainside.